 Keep the Peace on Parking

-While there is no strict formula on how to successfully manage suburban or urban parking for tenants, landlords should not ignore this important amenity when it comes to purchasing investment property, managing a property or constantly looking for ways to stay competitive in the rental market.
+While there is no strict formula on how to successfully manage suburban or urban parking for tenants, landlords should not ignore this important amenity when it comes to purchasing an investment property, managing a property or constantly looking for ways to stay competitive in the rental market.
 Parking needs vary depending on location, types of units and even a city’s walkability and public transportation options.

 What is certain is that if landlords aren’t careful about how parking is handled, they could create new problems for themselves as applicants and current tenants convince themselves that it is not worth living in a place that doesn’t meet their vehicle parking needs.